 “Sure thing.
 I’ll get that info emailed to you right away.”

 Marcia smiled – she knew she had exactly what he needed.
-She simply went to her QuickBooks, pulled up a Profit & Loss report, filtered it to show just the information David had asked for, and pushed the email button to send it to David.
+She simply went to her QuickBooks and pulled up a Profit & Loss report.
+After filtering it to show just the information David wanted, she pushed the email button to send it to David.
 Then, she went back to tackling the day’s mail.

 So, if the only thing you do after reading this post is to set up a logically designed and grouped Quickbooks Chart of Accounts, you’ll likely be miles ahead of where you were!